 Opportunity Recognition

 The essential function of an entrepreneur is the capability to see opportunities in what others see as problems.
-This mental skill is embedded in all cognitive processes of an entrepreneur who uses comprehension of many different pieces of information and forms a structure, detects trends and recognizes needs not serviced in the market.
+This mental skill is embedded in all the cognitive processes of an entrepreneur.
+Those who use comprehension of many different pieces of information and forms a structure, detects trends and recognizes needs not serviced in the market.

-Research suggests that entrepreneurs tend to have more cognitive flexibility, enabling them to change their thinking and approach situations from different angles.
-This flexibility is essential in Canada, a country with a multicultural population, a growing technological environment, and a perpetually changing market filled with bursting needs and wants.
+Research suggests that entrepreneurs tend to have more cognitive flexibility.
+This enables them to change their thinking and approach situations from different angles.
+This flexibility is essential in Canada, a country with a multicultural population.
+Having a growing technological environment and a perpetually changing market, Canada is filled with bursting needs and wants.

 Making Decisions

 When it comes to making choices regarding their business, entrepreneurs combine their intuition with analysis.
-They create mental maps or models from their experiences, enabling them to make decisions very quickly, though not without thorough thinking.
-According to a study conducted by the Université de Liège, entrepreneurs have a greater volume of grey matter in the left insula, which is associated with cognitive flexibility and divergent thinking.
+They create mental maps or models from their experiences, enabling them to make decisions very quickly.
+According to a study conducted by the Université de Liège, entrepreneurs have a greater volume of grey matter in the left insula.
+Which is associated with cognitive flexibility and divergent thinking.
 This trait allows them to understand and assess multi-faceted circumstances and make tactical decisions.

 Mitigating Cognitive Biases

 Although cognitive biases can create bad judgment, promising entrepreneurs successfully manage these mental shortcuts.
-Being aware of biases like overconfidence, anchoring, or confirmation bias — a preference for beliefs that reinforce existing ones — enables them to formulate plans that allow for accurate analysis.
-For example, overconfidence can enable an entrepreneur to estimate a market for a particular product without undergoing fundamental market research, which can lead to significant blunders.
-Or anchoring the pricing of a product regardless of the changes in the economic environment may prove to be a capital mistake.
+Awareness of biases like overconfidence and confirmation enables accurate analysis and planning.
+For example, overconfidence can push an entrepreneur to guess a product’s market without research.
+This lack of study may result in big mistakes and costly errors.
+Anchoring the pricing of a product regardless of the changes in the economic environment can be a capital mistake.

-Understanding these biases and using their intelligence and flexibility is crucial for Canadian business owners to deal with multi-consumer behaviour, regional market differences, and government policies.
+Understanding these biases and using their intelligence and flexibility is crucial for Canadian business owners.
+It further helps in dealing with multi-consumer behaviour, regional market differences, and government policies.

 Boosting Creativity and Innovation